Numair25/Laravel-E-Commerce-Admin-dashboard/README.md

 ## License

-This project is proprietary software developed for Cycles.
+This project is proprietary software developed for Products.
 All rights reserved.

 ## Contributing